Welcome to our epic guide to edibles in Amsterdam in 2020 (and yes, we’re telling where you can get the best spacecake as well, no worries!)

 How much should I take?

 Each edible should dictate how many milligrams of weed is inside.
 As a rough starting point, 10mg is considered a single serving for an adult.
-But if you have never had an edible before, I’d definitely recommend halving the quantity.
+But if you have never had an edible before, I’d definitely recommend starting smaller.
+Even if the packaging says to eat half of the brownie, you might need only a fraction of that for a comfortable high.

 What to do if you overindulge?

-Although weed effects people differently, sativa based weed will give the users a head high and indica based weed is a body high that is better for relaxation and sleep.
+Although weed affects people differently, Sativa-based weed will give the users a head high and Indica-based weed is a body high that is better for relaxation and sleep.
 So consider this when picking the strain of weed for your edibles.

 |Do make sure to stir, it will distribute the weed evenly throughout your dish.||Don’t cook cannabis in its raw state.
 The THC won’t activate and you will just be consuming plant leaves.|